 Do not give your dog any over-the-counter drugs without consulting a vet—especially not ibuprofen.
 This painkiller (and drugs like Advil and Midol, which contain ibuprofen) is extremely toxic for dogs.

 With a vet’s approval, aspirin can be a good short-term solution to your dog’s pain.
 But the specific type of aspirin matters.
-While uncoated aspirin will irritate your dog’s stomach lining and enteric-coated aspirin can’t be fully digested by dogs, buffered aspirin is an okay over-the-counter drug to reduce your pup’s pain—but only with a vet’s permission!
+Uncoated aspirin will irritate your dog’s stomach lining and enteric-coated aspirin can’t be fully digested by dogs, but buffered aspirin is an okay over-the-counter drug to reduce your pet’s pain—but only with a vet’s permission!

 When your dog is in pain, it’s especially important that you make them feel comfortable.
 Prioritize your dog’s health by supplying them with extra comfort items (like old blankets and pillows) and access to fresh water.